UFC Ring Girl Arianny Celeste Shares Bedroom Photo Wearing Pink Corset Bodysuit On Instagram

 Previously, Celeste shared a photo from a Pretty Little Thing store opening event, where she showed up in a chic outfit consisting of a sparkly bandeau crop top and what looks like leather pants.
 She infused a bright pop of color with a hot pink jacket and shoes.
 Arianny also accessorized with a black handbag.
 She wore her hair down, which she straightened for the occasion.

 And three days ago, she revealed that she was at Playa Tamarindo in Costa Rica with a series of bikini photos that showed off her derriere.
-She posed next to a wall, while the backdrop was of a scenic view with a lawn, palm trees and an ocean.
+She posed next to a wall, while the backdrop was of a scenic view with a lawn, palm trees, and an ocean.
 The string bikini appeared to be a periwinkle color, and she added some flair by holding colorful flowers in her left hand.

 Previously, Celeste opened up to 411 Mania about her role in the UFC since 2006 and some of her personal life.
 She mentioned that seeing the sport grow over the last decade “makes me really proud.”